peterclark/tinymodel/README.md

 ## Usage

-1. Define a class that extents from TinyModel
+1. Define a class that extends from TinyModel
 2. Define the constructor as in the example below.
 3. Add validation, class and instance methods.